MarcToussaint/robotics-course/docs/source/simlab2.rst

 Realize a simplest possible instance of Operational Space Control using KOMO.
 [The python interfaces are not ready for this yet.]

-a) Setup a minimal KOMO problem of order :math:`k=2`.
+1. Setup a minimal KOMO problem of order :math:`k=2`.
 Add a add_qControlObjective to penalize accelerations.
 Add another add_qControlObjective to penalize also velocities!
 Add a weak objective on the hand position.
 Solve and make a single step forward.
-b) Repeat the above, always recreating KOMO from the new current configuration.
+2. Repeat the above, always recreating KOMO from the new current configuration.